Dimensional Analysis and Similarity

 Reynolds number \(Re=\dfrac{\rho UL}{\mu}\) \(\dfrac{\text{inertia}}{\text{viscosity}}\) almost always

-Mach number \(M=\dfrac{U}{a}\) \(\dfrac{\text{flow speed}}{\text{speed of sound}}\) compressible flow
+Mach number \(M=\dfrac{U}{a}\) \(\dfrac{\text{kinetic energy}}{\text{internal energy}}\) compressible flow

 Froude number \(Fr=\dfrac{U^2}{gL}\) \(\dfrac{\text{inertia}}{\text{gravity}}\) free-surface flow